VineelaYedlapalli/django_chatbot/README.md

 To deploy the chatbot to a production server, follow the standard Django deployment procedures.
 Ensure to configure your database settings, static files, and set the DEBUG setting to False for security reasons.

+**Results**

+In the results page we can find out the results of this projects.
+When we start the server you'll get an Home page where you have 2 options to get registered and to login.
+Once you are registered you can chat with the AI.
+Later we can log =out which will redirected to the login Page.
+In the admin page we'll have the our past chat data history.
+In that page admin can perform many operations such as editing the history or user data etc. These data will be saved in SQL Database in the form of Tables.

 **Contributing**

 If you'd like to contribute to this project, feel free to submit pull requests or open issues for any improvements or bug fixes.